uc-cdis/bc-cwl/version2/README.md

   2. Download credentials.json file to your working directory (see [Setting up Credentials](#Setting-up-Credentials))

-  3. Activate your virtual enviroment with CWL installed:
+  3. Activate your virtual environment with CWL installed:
   ```
   source your_venv_name/bin/activate
   ```